seanmorris/sm-gen/pages/os-specific/linux.md

 ## Debian

-Installing the dependencies on debian and friends is simple.
-All but `YQ` are available from the default repositories:
+Installing the dependencies on Debian and derivatives is simple.
+All but `yq` are available from the default repositories:

 ```bash
 apt install php php-yaml bash pandoc uuid inotify-tools